ICB Level III Certificate in Bookkeeping & Accounts

 Successful achievement at the full qualification will lead to the offer to upgrade to Associate Member of ICB and the award of the designatory letters AICB.

 Depending on the candidate, it is anticipated that you will be able to complete this within 6 to 9 months.
+You are required to complete this qualification within a maximum of 12 months.

-Want to enquire about this course?
+Want to enquire about this course? - Call us (Local rate)

 You can also pay by BACS or direct banking either using your online banking facilities or in your local branch.